cmb69/advancedform_xh/README.md

 The thanks page/confirmation feature will only work, if a required field of type `Sender (e-mail)` is specified for the form.

+The confirmation mail feature can be abused by anybody, namely by sending abusive contents to an arbitrary recipient by using the email address of that recipient.
+**It is highly recommended to not use the thanks page feature for that reason.**

 Attempts to send an email via Advancedform are logged in the system log of CMSimple\_XH (`Settings` → `Log File`).